USA19/doItApp/README.md

 # doItApp
-just hit npm init
-and type npm start to run the setup
+Run npm install after downloading the package to download all the dependencies and then simply run npm start to run the application